CreasolTech/domoticz_lua_scripts/README.md

-## Script that fetches electricity energy price from ENTSO-e website (for your specific zone, if you reside in EU)
+## Script that fetches electricity energy price from ENTSO-e website (for your specific zone, if you reside in EU) and solar photovoltaic forecast

 File *script_time_entsoe.lua* is a LUA script for Domoticz that:
 * **fetches** every day, in the afternoon, the **day-ahead electricity prices for your zone**